Skip to content

 Production hardening

-Extend LSAS across additional workflows, tenants, and regions, with monitoring, incident playbooks, and change control wired into your governance model.
+Extend LSAS across additional workflows, tenants, and regions, with monitoring, incident playbooks, and change control wired into your operating model.

 MVP boundary